 There are many different ways how you can backup your data.
 My preferred solution is to store backups on Amazon S3.
 It's cheap and not that complicated to set up.
-First you need an Amazon account, if you not already have one.
+First, you need an Amazon account if you do not already have one.
 Go to https://aws.amazon.com/s3/ and click Sign Up.

 After signing up, open the S3 web console: https://s3.console.aws.amazon.com/s3/

 Create a new bucket, choose a bucket name, and select the region.
 Be aware that the prices are different depending on the region.
 Check the S3 pricing page.

 We don't need special properties for this bucket and make sure that you do not grant public access to the bucket.